 Is there an orientation?

 Both the Department of Population Health Sciences and Duke Graduate School hold orientation events prior to the start of classes.
-Attendance at several of these events is mandatory - those events have been noted below.
+Attendance at several of these events is mandatory – you will be notified of mandatory attendance prior to these events.
 Please mark your calendars accordingly.
-Formal Schedule of DPHS & Graduate School Orientation Events Events marked with ** are mandatory
+The DPHS Education staff will communicate with you about DPHS orientation events; The Graduate School’s Orientation schedule is found on their website here and is updated yearly.

 Does Duke offer housing?